 The Cognitive Science and Artificial Intelligence Students’ Association aims to bring together everyone in the University of Toronto community involved or interested in the study of the mind.

-Our office (F301 in UC) is the hub of CASA’s activities: we have a library that contains more than 500 books on cognitive science and related topics, a few computers, a wireless network, and robotics equipment including several Lego NXT kits.
-We also have a comfy couch and a stereo system, so we encourage you to come by even just to hang out between classes, or whenever you’re on campus.
-Our office hours for Winter-Spring 2014 are 12-6 pm, Mondays to Fridays.
+Our office (F301 in UC) is the hub of CASA’s activities: we have a library that contains more than 500 books on cognitive science and related topics, a wireless network, and plenty of cool people to talk to.
+We also have a comfy couch and some yummy tea available for all comers, so we encourage you to come by even just to hang out between classes, or whenever you’re on campus.
+Our office hours are 12-6 pm, Mondays to Fridays.

 Computer Science Students’ Union (CSSU)